 A prominent feature of Alzheimer’s disease (AD) is the accumulation of the amyloid β (Aβ) peptide in the brain in the form of plaques and cerebral amyloid angiopathy (CAA).14 Aggregation of Aβ has been suggested as an early event in the pathophysiology of AD, followed by the accumulation of hyperphosphorylated tau, and cognitive dysfunction.
 In this framework, intervention strategies have focused on anti-Aβ immunotherapy to halt a detrimental cascade of events.
 Long-term follow-up studies of the first active immunization trial (AN1792, Elan Pharmaceuticals Inc.) demonstrated that Aβ can be effectively removed from the brain.17,25 Subsequent passive immunotherapy trials similarly demonstrated Aβ clearance, culminating most recently in the US Food and Drug Administration’s (FDA) approval of aducanumab for the treatment of AD.
-One of the major obstacles in the development of successful anti-Aβ immunotherapies has been the occurrence of adverse events including Amyloid-Related Imaging Abnormalities (ARIA) on brain magnetic resonance imaging (MRI).
-ARIA can be observed in the form of signal hyperintensities on fluid-attenuated inversion recovery (FLAIR) thought to represent vasogenic edema and/or sulcal effusion termed ARIA-E and, signal hypointensities on T2*-weighted gradient echo (GRE) MRI thought to represent hemosiderin deposits (e.g. microbleeds and cortical superficial siderosis) termed ARIA-H.1,4,35 When ARIA presents with symptoms, they can be managed with steroids and discontinuation of the anti-Aβ immunotherapy.
-The first active immunization trial against Aβ was halted because of the development of ARIA in 6% of participants, which was classified as meningoencephalitis at the time.23,26 Subsequent passive immunotherapy trials have reported ARIA in up to 47% of participants receiving the highest antibody doses.3,34 Most recent data from the phase 3 aducanumab trials indicated that ARIA-E was observed in 35% and ARIA-H in 21% of patients treated with the highest dose (10 mg/kg) (https://www.accessdata.fda.gov/drugsatfda_docs/label/2021/761178s000lbl.pdf).
+One of the major obstacles in the development of successful passive anti-Aβ immunotherapies has been the occurrence of adverse events including Amyloid-Related Imaging Abnormalities (ARIA) on brain magnetic resonance imaging (MRI).
+ARIA can be observed in the form of signal hyperintensities on fluid-attenuated inversion recovery (FLAIR) thought to represent acute/subacute vasogenic edema and/or sulcal effusion termed ARIA-E, and signal hypointensities on T2*-weighted gradient echo (GRE) MRI thought to represent hemosiderin deposits (e.g. microbleeds and cortical superficial siderosis) termed ARIA-H.1,4,35 When ARIA presents with symptoms, they can be managed with steroids and discontinuation of the anti-Aβ immunotherapy.
+2 The first active immunization trial against Aβ was halted because of the development of meningoencephalitis in 6% of participants, which shared similarities with ARIA although the term had not been introduced yet at the time.23,26 Subsequent passive immunotherapy trials have reported ARIA in up to 47% of participants receiving the highest antibody doses.3,34 Most recent data from the phase 3 aducanumab trials indicated that ARIA-E was observed in 35% and ARIA-H in 19% (microbleeds) and 15% (cortical superficial siderosis) of patients treated with the highest dose (10 mg/kg) .
+32